One More Question:

 The study observes that virtually all mass shootings take place in “gun free” zones—confined areas–where large numbers of people are present.
-To those that have been paying attention to this issue, this should not be surprising.
+To those paying attention to this issue, this is not surprising.
 Deitz’s discovery that it takes the police an average of 12 minutes to respond to these attacks is, if anything, generous.
-Sandy Hook is an excellent example.
+The Sandy Hook attack is an excellent example.
 It took school personal about five minutes to make a call to the police after the attack began.
 The first officer arrived within about four minutes of receiving the radio call, but no officer was actually able to enter the building until nearly 10 minutes after that first officer arrived, which was nearly 20 minutes after the attack actually began, and as is virtually always the case, the police had no hand in actually stopping the attack.
-In any school attack, there will be several distinct early phases (these are my observations, not those of the study):
+In any school attack, there will be several distinct early phases (these are my observations, not those of the study).

 (1) Attack/Disbelief: The attack begins, but it takes time for school personnel to understand what is happening.
 Many people will simply freeze, unable/unwilling to believe they are actually in deadly danger.
 In parts of the school only slightly distant from the immediate action, most people will remain entirely unaware of the attack.
 There is virtually never an immediate call to the police in the seconds following the initiation of an attack.